 Do market research

 A party rental business is a simple business idea that can make good money, especially when done full-time.
 As much as you can dive in headfirst by buying equipment and advertising your party rental company, it would be wise to understand how the industry works.
+This includes:

 Despite a lucrative industry, you might not get the best out of it without proper market research.
 The best way to do this is to determine who requires event rental services and define your target audience.